 The beaches are arranged from Los Angeles to Morro Bay.

 El Segundo Beach

 El Segundo Beach is a small and quiet beach between Manhattan Beach and Dockweiler State Beach.
-There is one row of beachfront parking that allows you to pull right up to the sand.
+One row of beachfront parking allows you to pull right up to the sand.

 The beach is a great place to spend the day surfing, cycling, playing volleyball, or just sunbathing.

 Venice Beach is a major tourist attraction and somewhere you must visit at least once on your journey around Southern California.
 The parking lot at the Venice Pier has several parking spaces that allow you to pull right up to the sand and spend the day.

 They are not as plentiful as the parking spots in Santa Monica, but the parking lot is not as crowded.
 You do not have to arrive so early to get a prime parking spot, especially on weekdays.